larabros/elogram/README.md

 ### Paginating requests

 You can also paginate requests if the need arises.
 The `Response` object returned contains the data from the multiple requests combined, including the first one.
-You can also pass a `$limit` parameter to `Instagram::paginate()`, which sets the number of pages to request.

 ``` php
 $instagram = new \Instagram\Instagram($clientId, $clientSecret, $accessToken, $redirectUrl);